CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Validation and Benchmarking

 \subsection{Ablation: Comparison with PRIEST \cite{rastgar2024priest}}

 Our pipeline builds on PRIEST by augmenting it with a learned and environment-conditioned initialization through the VQ-VAE+PixelCNN model.
-Thus, this sub-section analyzes the impact that our learned model provides over the regular PRIEST pipeline.
-We consider the Cumberland environment with 35 dynamic agents as PREIST performed best in this setting.
+Thus, this sub-section analyzes our learned model's impact over the regular PRIEST pipeline.
+We consider the Cumberland environment with 35 dynamic agents as PRIEST performed best in this setting.
 The results are summarized in Table \ref{PRIEST Ablation}.
 We showcase the statistics for different computation budgets of PRIEST (2, 10, 12 iterations).
-As can be seen, the environment conditioned prior provided by VQ-VAE+PixelCNN dramatically improves the success rate along with average travel time, path length, and speed.
+As can be seen, the environment-conditioned priors provided by VQ-VAE+PixelCNN dramatically improve the success rate along with average travel time and speed.